 Find out more about the masterclass topics here.

 4. Thrive: Young Voices, a dedicated magazine for looked after children – Fostering Excellence will work with young people to produce and publish Thrive magazines.
 Acting as an important form of support for young people in foster care, it also enables young people to have their voices heard.

 5. Young people and foster carer ambassadors – Development of Wales’s first ambassador scheme within fostering.
-The ambassadors will have an important role in offering peer to peer support, promote fostering whilst speaking at events and working with other professionals to have a genuine role in designing and planning fostering services.
+Our ambassadors have an important role in offering peer to peer support, promoting fostering to the wider community and working with other professionals to help inform policy and practice.

 Find out more about becoming a Foster Carer Ambassador.

 6. Fosterline Wales advice line – Now in its eleventh year, Fostering Excellence will build on the success of Fosterline Wales, increasing provision of information, advice, and support by developing a new online information hub.
 Fosterline Wales is run by The Fostering Network and funded by the Welsh Government.
 It is an independent and confidential advice line for the public on all matters related to fostering.
 You can call Fosterline Wales on 0800 316 7664 from 9.30am - 12.30pm Monday to Friday.

 7. Training for the whole team around the child - Our training is designed to meet the identified learning and development needs of the team around the child, supporting children and young people in Wales to achieve their best possible outcomes.
 We are constantly updating and adding to our portfolio of courses for foster carers, social workers and professionals from the education and health sectors.
 All of our training can be delivered in house for your agency and commissioned jointly or regionally, while our most popular subjects are included in our annual open course programme.
 Our highly skilled and experienced associates will also develop bespoke training and consultancy programmes for your organisation.